 'Daffodils should stay and flower for years and years,' adds Monty.

 Also ideal for spring container gardening displays, ensure the daffodils are planted in a pot has adequate drainage by putting some broken crockery or stones in the bottom, and then fill with multi-purpose compost.
-Water thoroughly and leave the pots in a cool spot until leaves appear.
+Water thoroughly and leave the pots in a cool spot until leaves appear, and plant along with other best winter plants for pots and borders.

 Start planting these small perennials in September to give their roots time to grow enough to survive winter.
 Plus, by planting pansies in fall, you'll get to enjoy their flowers through winter and again in spring.